2025 AWC application now open!

-A partnership between the Flathead National Forest, Hockaday Museum of Art, Bob Marshall Wilderness Foundation, and Swan Valley Connections.
+A partnership between the Flathead National Forest, Hockaday Museum of Art and Bob Marshall Wilderness Foundation.

-Each summer this program places artists from various disciplines, media, and styles in remote backcountry cabins in the Flathead National Forest.
+Each summer this program places artists from various disciplines, media, and styles in remote backcountry cabins in the Flathead or Helena Lewis and Clark National Forest.
 During their one- to two-week stay, selected artists create work in a beautiful, remote setting.
 In return, the artists share a public presentation or workshop related to their residency experience with the community.

 The residency provides the unique opportunity for artists to reside in historic cabins within designated Wilderness.
 Cabins are anywhere from five to 15 miles from the nearest trailhead, and offer a variety of experiences depending on the cabin chosen.